BenB196/crashplan-ffs-puller/README.md

 ## Important Notes:

-- This application, while working, is still considered under development, as it has not be thoroughly tested.
+- This application, while working, is still considered under development, as it has not been thoroughly tested.
 There are likely bugs and random errors/panics which may occur.
 If they do, please report them so that they can be fixed.
 - The slowest part of this application is the downloading of the logs.
 You should try to optimize your queries as much as possible.

 Limitations: